Engee documentation

 Details

-Specify the length of the output data word as a positive integer from 2 to 128.
+Specify the length of the output data word as a positive integer from 2 before 128.

 Dependencies

-To use this parameter, set the Data type parameters to the value of Binary point scaling.
+To use this parameter, set for the parameter Data type meaning Binary point scaling.

 Default value